fisharebest/webtrees/README.md

 * From the Administration page, go to your **webtrees** Family trees (GEDCOM) configuration page.
 On the line  relating to this particular family tree (GEDCOM) file (or a new one) click either IMPORT or UPLOAD.
-* Take careful note of the media items option (_"If you have created media objects in **webtrees**, and have edited your gedcom off-line using a program that deletes media objects, then tick this box to merge the current media objects with the new GEDCOM."_) In most cases you should leave this box **UNCHECKED**.
+* Take careful note of the media items option (_“If you have created media objects in **webtrees**, and have edited your gedcom off-line using a program that deletes media objects, then tick this box to merge the current media objects with the new GEDCOM.”_) In most cases you should leave this box **UNCHECKED**.
-* Click "SAVE". **webtrees** will validate the GEDCOM again before importing.
+* Click “SAVE”. **webtrees** will validate the GEDCOM again before importing.
   During this process, **webtrees** copies your entire family tree (GEDCOM file) to a 'chunk' table within your database.
 Depending on the coding of your file, its file size and the capabilities of your server and the supporting software,